Penzance A.F.C.: History

 Penzance have appeared in both the FA Cup and the FA Vase on multiple occasions, their most recent FA Cup appearance being during the 2006–07.
 Their most successful campaign came in 1955–56, when they reached the Third Qualifying Round, taking Bideford of the Western League to a replay.
 They have appeared in the FA Vase in every season since 2004–05, failing to get past the Second Qualifying Round.

 In June 2012 before the 2012–13 season, the club faced some bad news when the FA refused to allow them to enter any national FA competitions because they do not have toilet facilities in the home and away dressing room, and the referee's room.

+In May 2025, the club faced Cullompton Rangers in the WCP League Cup Final.
+The match was 0-0 at full time but Penzance went on to win 8-7 on penalties with the winning penalty scored by Chris “Wormy” Wormington.
+This was the first silverware the club had won since the Division One West/Charity Cup double of 2008-09.

 Ground

 Penzance play their home matches at Penlee Park, Alexandra Place, Penzance, Cornwall, TR18 4NE.
 The ground was opened in 1952 by Sir Stanley Rous, a former referee, and at the time, secretary of the Football Association.
 To mark the official opening of the new ground, Penzance played a match against Luton Town, who were at the time playing in Division Two.
 The ground has a 550-seat stand, clubhouse, tea hut and parking.
 In 1954, Penlee Park hosted a match between West Ham United and Swansea Town of the Football League, attracting over 7,000 football supporters.